 Skip to main content

-Title: Assessing the Impact of Medical Devices on the Early Detection of COPD Exacerbations: A Retrospective Cohort Study (ID 551)
+Assessing the Impact of a Wearable Device on the Early Detection of COPD Exacerbations: A Retrospective Cohort Study (ID 551)

 Beyza Toprak1 and Alexander B. Mullen1